Keto Spaghetti And Meatballs With Zero-Carb Noodles

 Add some grated Parmesan on top for a true Italian taste!

-This recipe has only 6.4 grams of net carbs per serve and only 365 calories.
+This recipe has only 6.4 grams of net carbs per serving and only 365 calories.

 So it is a great pasta recipe on your keto journey!